-Document 8 is from the point of view of Ramana, an indentured servant in South Africa, with the purpose of stating to the protector of immigrants that he is being treated unfairly by being overworked and not having time to properly eat meals.
-To better understand the causes of indentured servitude, it would be useful to have a document from Ramana explaining the circumstances leading to the decision to become an indentured servant.
+Document 8 is from the point of view of Ramana, an indentured servant in South Africa, with the purpose of stating to the protector of immigrants that he is being “treated unfairly” (make it easy/obvious for Reader to recognize Evidence credit) by being “overworked and not having time to properly eat meals.”
+(43 words to summarize the doc along w/ Evidence.
+All true, all good stuff, but you simply won’t have TIME to write this ‘inefficiently.’ ) To better understand the causes of indentured servitude, it would be useful to have a document from Ramana explaining the circumstances leading to the decision to become an indentured servant, (in this case, every essay is re: “Indentured Servitude/Servants.”
+Feel free to abbreviate!
+Every Reader will know exactly what you mean if you write “Ind Serv”) even though he was “treated unfairly” and had “no time to properly eat.”
 This would give a case study cause and effect of the system of indentured servitude.

 As undersecretary for the British Colonies, Herman Merivale likely saw the conditions these laborers were put into in many of the British colonies.
 This perspective may have contributed to his opinion that these laborers did not have better lives by working abroad.
 An additional source from the point of view of a laborer which detailed their lives before and after becoming an indentured servant would help one better understand the consequences of indentured servitude.